Can you cross the county line to get a vaccine?

 Gallaway said the sooner he gets the vaccine, the safer he will feel to get back to in-person teaching.

-Of those counties that discourage crossing the count line to get a vaccine, there are some exceptions.
+Of those counties that discourage crossing the county line to get a vaccine, there are some exceptions.

 If a person does not have nearby medical care or works in the county, they will not be turned away.